TobiasSackmann/ml-weather-monitoring-environment/README.md

         ansible-playbook deploy-tig-stack.yml -i ./inventory.yml
         ```
 * In case you do not have DNS in you network you need to amend you /etc/hosts file by adding the following entries.
 1.2.3.4 should be replaced by the ip of your new virtual VM.
-    * ```shell
+    ```shell
     1.2.3.4    tig.grafana.local
     1.2.3.4    tig.influxdb.local
     1.2.3.4    mlflow.local
     ```
 * Create/Train your Machine Learnign Model.
-    * You should first run the feature selektion notebook from within the notebooks direcory.
+    * You should first run the feature selektion notebook(feature_selection.ipynb) from within the notebooks direcory.
     * Then run your desired notebook for training a model.
+For example timeseries_forecast_approach_evaluation.ipynb
-    * Put it in a docker container
+    * Put it in a docker container.
+For tensorflow/keras model you can use the dockerfile ins the docker directory.
+Example:
+        ```shell
+        docker build -t weather-forecast .
+        ```
     * Install it in the kubernetes cluster
     * Visualize your raw data as well as the machine learning results in Grafana